Zeus the cloud gatherer?

 Use what you have

-in your refrigerator
+~in your refrigerator

-Don’t reject wilting vegetables
+Don’t reject wilting greens

-And fill up the compost bin too fast
+Don’t fill up the rotting wormy compost

-You can start by wiping the steel covered island
+First wipe the steel covered island

-When in fact it is merely 35 steps away
+~in fact, is merely 35 steps away

 Long ones, leaping ones

-with that sharpening steel tool
+~with that sharpening steel tool

-And slash, slash, off comes the head
+Slash, slash, off comes the head

-lettuce and her brain melts into butter.
+~the lettuce and brain melt into ghee butter.

 Enough says the poet.